 Central Scotland

+Central Scotland encompasses the country’s central belt, sitting north of Edinburgh and Glasgow and including both Lowland and Highland areas.
 The geography of Central Scotland is a delightful mix of rolling hills, lush farmlands, and vast lochs.
-The area is bounded by the Grampian Mountains to the north and the Southern Uplands to the south, offering a variety of terrains for all kinds of adventurers.
+The Grampian Mountains to the north and the Southern Uplands to the south define the area and offer a variety of different terrains for all types of adventurers.

-The Campsie Fells (north of Glasgow) and Ochil Hills (north of Stirling) offer a combination of rugged beauty and tranquillity, as does the River Forth, a major waterway, which flows through the region and merges with the River Teith a few miles west of Stirling.
+The landscape of central Scotland is nothing short of breathtaking.
+The Campsie Fells (north of Glasgow) and Ochil Hills (north of Stirling) offer a combination of rugged beauty and tranquilly, as does the River Forth, a major waterway that flows through the region and merges with the River Teith a few miles west of Stirling.

-Stirling, known as the ‘Gateway to the Highlands’, is a city steeped in history, just like Falkirk which is another must-visit thanks to the impressive Falkirk Wheel, the world’s only rotating boat lift which connects the Forth and Clyde Canals with the Union Canal.
+Central Scotland also boasts a multitude of cities, towns and villages, each with their own unique charm.
+Stirling, known as the ‘Gateway to the Highlands’, is a city steeped in history, just like Falkirk, which is another must-visit thanks to the impressive Falkirk Wheel, the world’s only rotating boat lift that connects the Forth and Clyde Canals with the Union Canal.

 Tayside

-Its location makes it easily accessible from major Scottish cities like Edinburgh and Glasgow as well as Aberdeen and Perth so it’s a great area to use as a base to explore Scotland.
+Tayside, a region in eastern Scotland, is a mesmerising combination of gorgeous scenery and rich history, yet it’s one of the least visited areas in the country.
+Tayside is strategically located between the Central Lowlands to the south and west, the Grampian Mountains to the north, and the North Sea to the east.
+Its location makes it easily accessible from major cities like Edinburgh and Glasgow as well as Aberdeen and Perth, so it’s a great area to use as a base to explore Scotland.

 Geographically, Tayside is a study in contrasts.
 The landscape varies between rugged mountains, the fertile plains of Strathmore (also known as ‘Scotland’s larder’), an exceptionally pretty coastline from Carnoustie to Montrose, and the 120-mile River Tay, Scotland’s longest river, which flows through the region.